fogfish/esio/doc/contribution.md

-# how to contribute
+# How to Contribute

-`esio` is MIT licensed and accepts contributions via GitHub pull requests.
+`esio` uses the MIT license and accepts contributions via GitHub pull requests.

-## getting started
+## Getting Started

 * Fork the repository on GitHub
 * Read the README.md for build instructions

-## commit message
+## Commit Message

 The commit message helps us to write a good release note, speed-up review process.
 The message should address two question what changed and why.
 The project follows the template defined by chapter [Contributing to a Project](http://git-scm.com/book/ch5-2.html) of Git book.